RedDogClifford/Restaurant-Inspection-Report-App/README.md

 You can star the restaurants so that your favourites stay at the top of the list.
 Favourited Restaurants will also appear with a star on the map.
+Favourited Restaurants will be stored in users phones so that future runs will retain favourited restaurants.

 You can search through the list by name, hazard rating, and so forth.